frederik-ai/ai-garden/content/Reinforcement Learning/multi-agent-path-finding-using-imitation-reinforcement-learning-with-transformer.md

 title: "Multi Agent Path Finding Using Imitation Reinforcement Learning With Transformer"
 ---

-**Multi-Agent Path Finding using Imitation-Reinforcement Learning with Transformer**

 In this paper the authors work in an environment where multiple robots should simulateously work on a path-planning task.
 The goal is that these robots coordinate their movements without communicating with each other

 # Learning Framework